What Clients Regret After Renovating in NYC (Real Cases)

 The regrets come later.
 Not during the project, when there’s still momentum and decision-making feels urgent, but after move-in, when life settles back to normal and the apartment reveals itself in daily use.
 Most of the regrets that surface aren’t catastrophic.
 They’re not about structural failures or contractor fraud.
 They’re about the accumulation of small decisions made early in the process, often with incomplete information or under time pressure, that only show their full consequences once the renovation is finished and there’s no practical way to undo them.

-What follows are scenarios drawn from the kinds of projects that repeat themselves in New York City apartment renovations, specific enough to be recognizable, and honest enough to be useful.
+The scenarios below are drawn from the kinds of projects that repeat themselves in New York City apartment renovations — specific enough to be recognizable, and honest enough to be useful.

 “I Had No Idea It Would Take This Long Before We Even Started”